-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other discrepancies and also, funds are not available with the school to carry out its operations for the academic session 2018-19, the fee increase proposal of the school may be accepted.
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other discrepancies and also, funds are not available with the school to carry out its operations for the academic session 2019-20, the fee increase proposal of the school may be accepted.

-AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director of Education for consideration and who after considering all the material on the record, and after considering the provisions of section 17 (3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that the school do not have sufficient funds for meeting financial implication for the academic session 2018-19.
-Therefore, Director (Education) has accepted the proposal submitted by the school to increase the fee by 10% from April 1, 2020.
+AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director of Education for consideration and who after considering all the material on the record, and after considering the provisions of section 17 (3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that funds are not available with the school funds for meeting financial implication for the academic session 2019-20.
+Therefore, Director (Education) has accepted the proposal submitted by the school to increase the fee by 10% for the academic session 2019-20 from April 1, 2020.